Capitol Theatre (Clearwater, Florida): History

 Described as an "artistic little theater", the building was commissioned by John Stansel Taylor.
-Construction began December 1920, with the theatre opening three months later, with a screening of Dinty.
+Construction began December 1920, with the theater opening three months later, with a screening of Dinty.
 Upon opening, it was advertised as having the best natural acoustics in the southeastern US.
-Along with showing films, the theatre also hosted various vaudeville acts in the 20s and 30s.
+Along with showing films, the theater also hosted various vaudeville acts in the 20s and 30s.
 In 1922, a Robert Morton Wicks Opus 415 Organ was installed however, it was later believed to be removed during renovations, following damaged obtained during Hurricane Donna.

 Following a decline in popularity, the building was leased by Bill Neville and Jerry Strain in 1979.
-Together, they formed the Sunshine State Theater Company and reopened the theatre in January 1980.
-The reopening was a mild success, unfortunately, the theatre shut down on October 28, 1980.
+Together, they formed the Sunshine State Theater Company and reopened the theater in January 1980.
+The reopening was a mild success, unfortunately, the theater shut down on October 28, 1980.
 A few months later, the Royalty Theater Company took over the lease, renamed the venue and began a massive renovation.
 During these renovation, the body of Bill Neville was found in the balcony.
-The venue reopened in December 1981 as the Royalty Theatre, which a production of Oliver!.
+The venue reopened in December 1981 as the Royalty Theatre, with a production of Oliver!.

-Predominately showcasing live productions, the theatre faced another decline in the early 90s.
+Predominately showcasing live productions, the theater faced another decline in the early 90s.
 In 1995, the Taylor Estate sold the building to Accents Craft.
 Until 1999, the building was used as a social hall, featuring events geared for the youth of Clearwater.
 In 1999, the Clearwater City Commission attempted to purchase the theater but this effort failed.
 Accents Craft owner Larry Joe Cotton sold the building to Socrates Charos.
 Charos spent nearly two years renovating the building, converting it to a religious center, restoring its former name.
-The theatre struggled for many years, nearly facing foreclosure in 2008.
+The theater struggled for many years, nearly facing foreclosure in 2008.
 At this time, the City Commission voted to purchase the building from Charos, with the effort being successful.
-During this time, the City also recognized the theatre's importance to the city's history, awarding it a Historic Designation.
+During this time, the City also recognized the theater's importance to the city's history, awarding it a Historic Designation.

-In March 2019, Ruth Eckerd Hall announced a $2.5 million gift from Nancy and David Bilheimer as part of the theatre’s ongoing “Expanding the Experience” fundraising campaign.
+In March 2019, Ruth Eckerd Hall announced a $2.5 million gift from Nancy and David Bilheimer as part of the theater's ongoing “Expanding the Experience” fundraising campaign.
 In recognition of the generous donation, the Capitol Theatre in downtown Clearwater is now called The Nancy and David Bilheimer Capitol Theatre.